imoir/vlbox_player_libvlc/README.md

 - ```git clone git@github.com:imoir/intenscity-vlbox-manager.git manager```
 - ```cd manager```
 - ```git checkout libvlc```
-- set the projector ip address in the manager/config/staging.json5 file
-- set the light box id and address in the prod/vlbox.conf file
+- set the projector ip address, the light box id and address in the /etc/vlbox/vlbox.json file
 - ```yarn```
 - ```yarn build```
-- ```yarn staging```
+- ```yarn vlbox```
 - verify that vlbox-manager is running using the command ```forever list```

 ### Set player to run as service